 During the winter months, snow and ice buildup on rail tracks and overhead contact wires can cause major disruptions to railway operations.
-Recent winter weather has truly put railways to the test, as extreme conditions ripple across rail pathways in North America.
+Recent winter weather has truly put winter rail heating to the test, as extreme conditions ripple across rail pathways in North America.
 For passengers, icy train platforms can cause major safety concerns.
-However, there are a variety of heating solutions that can eliminate these costly problems.
+However, there are a variety of winter rail heating solutions that can eliminate these costly problems.

 Let’s take a look at the different types of heat tracing that can be utilized by the rail industry.